A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using

 \section{Discussion}

-In this work, our objective was to improve the classification of musculoskeletal risk in sports by addressing key limitations in current posture assessment methods: poor integration of visual and skeletal data and lack of adaptability to sports postures.
-We proposed ViSK-GAT, a multimodal deep learning framework featuring a hybrid architecture that integrates residual and transformer blocks, along with two novel modules: a Fine-Grained Attention Module (FGAM) for refined feature interaction and a Multimodal Geometric Correspondence Module (MGCM) for better alignment between image and coordinate features.
+In this work, our objective was to improve the classification of musculoskeletal risk in sports by addressing key limitations in current posture assessment methods: poor integration of visual and skeletal data, and limited adaptability to dynamic sports postures.
+We proposed ViSK-GAT, a multimodal deep learning framework featuring a hybrid architecture that integrates residual and transformer blocks, along with two novel modules: a Fine-Grained Attention Module (FGAM) \xx{for intra-modal image feature refinement} and a Multimodal Geometric Correspondence Module (MGCM) for better alignment between image and coordinate features.
 Furthermore, we introduced the MusDis-Sports dataset to support multimodal REBA-based classification in athletic settings.

 We used the REBA scoring framework in our classification task to ensure ergonomic relevance and interpretability.
-We extracted 33 anatomical key points and 2D skeletal coordinates using MediaPipe.
-From these keypoints, we computed the joint angles using cosine and slope-based methods.
-These angles were then mapped to region-specific REBA posture scores, which were combined using standard REBA lookup tables \cite{paillard2002there} to compute a final risk score.
+To create a system capable of scalable deployment in diverse athletic environments, we based our analysis on 2D skeletal coordinates extracted using MediaPipe.
+This approach was strategically chosen because it allows the model to operate on standard monocular video, which is considerably more accessible and practical in real-world sports settings.
+From the 33 extracted 2D keypoints, we computed joint angles using cosine and slope-based methods.
+These angles were then mapped to region-specific REBA scores, which were combined through standard lookup tables to achieve the final risk score.
+While this 2D approximation introduces a known source of variation compared to a 3D biomechanical analysis, it provides a consistent and computationally efficient proxy for postural stress.
 Based on these scores, each sample was classified into one of eight discrete REBA risk classes, with higher class numbers indicating higher ergonomic risk.